How to use relaxation to reduce stress, anxiety, and depression

 A variety of relaxation techniques help you achieve the relaxation response.
 Those whose stress-busting benefits have been widely studied include deep breathing, progressive muscle relaxation, meditation, visualisation, yoga, and tai chi, as well as aromatherapy and mindfulness.

 Learning the basics of these relaxation techniques isn’t difficult.
 But it takes practice to truly harness their stress-relieving power: daily practice, in fact.
 Most stress experts recommend setting aside at least 10 to 20 minutes a day for your relaxation practice.
 If you’d like to get even more stress relief, aim for 30 minutes to hour.
-Getting the most out of your relaxation practice

 Do you need alone time or social stimulation?